Updated June, 2021

 If you can, sit down with a manager or mentor to talk about your current skills, knowledge, and attributes as well as those functional areas where you need the most improvement.
 A good way to go about getting to know yourself is to ask “why.”
 For example, if you feel that you are a good/bad team leader, the “why” is what you’ll want to list on your IDP.

-Most brainstorming sessions stop at step two and never move onto the action step, but this is one of the most valuable elements of the IDP.
-An IDP takes big picture items and distills them down to simple, easy-to-follow steps for professional development.
+Most brainstorming sessions stop at step two and never move onto the action step, but this is one of the most valuable elements of the Individual Development Plan.
+Your plan takes big picture items and distills them down to simple, easy-to-follow steps for professional development.
 This section is all about defining statements of what you need to do to reach your goals—as outlined in step one.
 Now, it’s time to ask the questions: “What do I need to do to achieve my goals?” and “What can I do to improve my weaknesses?”

 For example, if one of your goals is to move up to the next management/executive-level position in your company, this is your chance to outline how you’ll get there.
 In that case, one of your objectives might be to talk to your boss about a challenging assignment that will allow you to develop and demonstrate your core competencies.
 Or, your objective might be to lead a small team project and your action step might be to present a new client project to your boss.
 Whatever it takes to make your goal obtainable.

-The key to an IDP is to be as specific as possible.
+The key to a successful document is to be as specific as possible.
 Don’t just write, “I want to be a better team leader” and leave it at that.
 Go into detail about your leadership development plan including:

 - scheduling regular performance reviews,